 If you don’t have the tools, or don’t want to waste time building one, you can order a Smitty Sled.
 Smitty himself has a mail order service through Facebook here:

 Why you need one:

 There are two reasons why you need a Smitty Sled.
 First, a Smitty really opens up the range you can haul your gear.
-It’s nothing for me to haul my Smitty Sled up to two kilometers in a day, I wouldn’t have a problem hauling it further but I usually run out of daylight first.
-Before using one I would dread a 100 yard walk from the parking lot if there was any amount of snow.
+It’s nothing for me to haul my Smitty Sled up to two kilometres in a day, I wouldn’t have a problem hauling it further but I usually run out of daylight first.
+Before using one, I would dread a 100 yard walk from the parking lot if there was any amount of snow.
 Now, I’m hole hopping all day and barely breaking a sweat.
 Second, the Smitty is way more convenient than loading up my ATV.
 I will still use my ATV if I am looking to explore a big lake but for quick outings, I’m packing the Smitty.
-Do yourself a favor and build a Smitty Sled this season!
+Do yourself a favour and build a Smitty Sled this season!